JuliaPluto/GracefulPkg.jl/README.md

 This package is tested against [a library](https://github.com/JuliaPluto/GracefulPkg.jl/tree/main/test/fixtures) of Project.toml + Manifest.toml files that we found in the wild, or that we hand-crafted to simulate a possible tricky situation.

+This package is also tested with some older Julia versions (1.6, 1.8 and 1.9).
+This increases the number of tricky Julia combinations that we can test against, which hopefully means the package is more robust (for future Julia versions).